Prayer is the breath of God that provides the words that we bring to God.

 We believe in becoming a sanctuary of prayer, and this breath from God is just as important as the breathing of the lungs which brings health and life to our bodies.

 Prayer is a spiritual discipline and needs to be practiced.
-At the Abbey we participate in fixed-hour prayer six times a day - the oldest form of communal spiritual practice.
+At the Abbey we participate in fixed-hour prayer several times a day - the oldest form of communal spiritual practice.
 It follows the Roman commercialism of its time and is still relevant today in our daily rhythms.

 Click the link below to learn more about why we do each of our prayer services and where and when we have them.